Royal Saudi Navy: Marines

 The Royal Saudi Navy maintains two, 1,500-man marine brigades consisting of three battalions each.
 The brigades are assigned to the Western Fleet headquartered in Jeddah and the Eastern Fleet headquartered in Jubail.
-The brigades are equipped with 200 Pegaso BMR AFVs and HMMWVs.
+The brigades are equipped with 500 Pegaso BMR AFVs and HMMWVs.

 Future

 Germany will supply 48 patrol boats to Saudi Arabia within the framework of its border security project, a cost of 1.5 billion euros has been noted for this deal.
 Lürssen has already started building 15 patrol vessels for the project's first phase.
 The patrol boats to be procured under the current contract come in two forms.
 The first are the 'TNC 35' models, which are 35-meter-long and are propelled by two diesel engines with a combined output of 7,800 kilowatts.
 The boat can reach speeds of up to 40 knots.
 The second models, 'FPB 38' are 38-meter-long and can reach speeds of up to 31 knots.
 As of November 2016 1 TNC 35 has been delivered to Saudi Arabia.

 Saudi Arabia wants to buy five German submarines for around €2.5 billion ($3.4 billion) and more than two dozen more in the future.

 In December 2014, the U.S. awarded Lockheed Martin a contract for a Foreign Military Sale of the Mk 41 Vertical Launching System to Saudi Arabia.
 With no surface ships compatible with the Mk 41 and no plans to acquire a land-based missile defense system, this indicates the country is close to purchasing a VLS-equipped surface combatant.
 Saudi Arabia has evaluated the Arleigh Burke-class destroyer and the Multi-mission Combat Ship version of the Freedom-class littoral combat ship able to carry a VLS.
 In October 2015, the US Congress was informed of a possible sale of Multi-Mission Surface Combatant (MMSC) Ships, a variant of the LCS.

 In July 2018 it was announced that Navantia had signed an agreement with the Royal Saudi Navy for the production of 5 Avante 2000 Corvettes with the last to be delivered by 2022 at a cost of approximately 2 billion Euros.

+Saudi Arabia ordered three more Avante 2200 corvettes from Navantia in 2024.